Memba/Memba-Blog/README.md

 //TODO

 ## Disclaimer

 Before you get too excited please consider that this is 'work in progress' which has not even reached an 'alpha' stage.

 ## Contributing

 You can help by testing and reporting defects, making suggestions or even better contributing code fixes and improvements.
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
 We have provided setup.cmd and make.cmd to this effect.

 ## Release History

-_v0.0.1_ - SPA sevrer-less architecture
+_v0.0.1_ - Server-less SPA architecture
-_v0.0.1_ - SPA architecture
+_v0.0.2_ - Server-side ExpressJS + EJS templates

 ## Licensing

 This code is bound to the GPL license considering the use of [Telerik's Kendo UI framework] (http://www.kendoui.com).
 As far as Memba is concerned, this code is free to use for all types of applications.